 Photodynamic therapy (PDT)

 Sarah Cannon Research Institute has been involved in many clinical trials for targeted therapies for lung cancer.
-For more information on the Sarah Cannon lung cancer research program, watch this video with the director of the program, Dr. David Spigel.
+For more information on the Sarah Cannon Lung Cancer Research Program, watch this video with Dr. David Spigel, the Director of the program and Sarah Cannon’s Chief Scientific Officer.